RemyMess/auto-sig-encoder/README.md

 2. Run the experiment you want in /auto-sig-encoder/run_files.

 # Technical informations and code architecture:
-- Exclusively using Python 3.6.
+- Written and tested for Python 3.6.
 - Repo. structured into 4 folders ("src" for the back-end computations, "data_set" for the data preparation, "build" for the building of the dependance and "run_files" to run the experiments)
 - The .env environment lives in the base folder /auto-sig-encoder/; all the used modules are set in /auto-sig-encoder/build/requirements.txt
 - To build/update the environment as well as update the repo, run /auto-sig-encoder/build/build.sh